ACM40960/project-project-in-maths-modelling-nm/README.md

 * One-hot encoding applied to `category`, `gender`, `age`

 Implementation was handled in `features.py` using efficient `groupby` operations with rolling windows.
 Care was taken to prevent **data leakage**—only historical data up to the current transaction was used to compute feature values.
 The final feature matrix was designed for compatibility with both batch and streaming inference.

+## Data Challenges & Mitigations

+Working with highly imbalanced, synthetic transaction data posed several challenges:

+- **Temporal Leakage Risk**
+    - All rolling and count-based features were computed using `.shift(1)` to ensure only past information was available.
+    - Out-of-time splits (step ≤ 600 train, > 600 test) were used to simulate deployment.

+- **Class Imbalance**
+    - Fraud prevalence ~1.2% meant naive models defaulted to predicting all transactions as legitimate.
+    - Addressed via undersampling ensembles, weighted loss, and SMOTE baselines.

+- **High-Cardinality IDs**
+    - Raw customer/merchant IDs were not one-hot encoded (to avoid exploding feature dimensions).
+    - Instead, ID-based aggregates (counts, unique merchants, first-time flags) were engineered.

+- **Synthetic vs. Realistic Behavior**
+    - BankSim is a simulation; distributions were validated (e.g., heavy-tailed amounts, realistic category frequencies).
+    - Stress-testing was done with SDV synthetic streams to ensure robustness under varied distributions.

 ### Modeling Approaches